Rahul16524/QueryPlanCache-TigerGraph/README.md

-📋 Project Overview
+## 📋 Project Overview

 This project implements a Query Plan Caching Mechanism in Java that optimizes SQL query execution by storing and reusing execution plans for structurally identical queries.
 When similar queries with different literal values execute (e.g., SELECT * FROM users WHERE id = 101 and SELECT * FROM users WHERE id = 202), the system recognizes their structural similarity and reuses the cached plan, eliminating redundant parsing and optimization overhead.
+This mimics how real database systems like Oracle, PostgreSQL, and MySQL use plan caching to improve query performance.

-🎯 Problem Statement
+## 🎯 Problem Statement

 In real-world databases, executing queries repeatedly with different parameter values triggers redundant plan generation, wasting computation time.
-For example, two queries with different parameter values but identical structure may produce identical execution plans — yet most systems will re-plan them each time.
-This project addresses this inefficiency by implementing a query plan cache that recognizes structural similarity between queries and reuses existing plans.
+For example, an e-commerce application might execute SELECT * FROM orders WHERE customer_id = 101 and SELECT * FROM orders WHERE customer_id = 202 thousands of times per day.
+Without caching, the database generates a nearly identical execution plan each time, consuming CPU cycles and increasing response time.
+This project addresses this inefficiency by implementing a query plan cache that recognizes structural similarity between queries and reuses existing plans, demonstrating how production databases achieve high throughput under concurrent query loads.

 ## 🔧 Technologies & Tools Used